vrhovnik/azure-sample-alerts/README.md

 ![how alerts work](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/media/alerts-overview/alerts.png)

-o create an alert rule, you must have:
+To create an alert rule, you must have:

 1. Read permission on the target resource of the alert rule.
 2. Write permission on the resource group in which the alert rule is created.
 If you're creating the alert rule from the